motoxdev/firearms/README.md

 **PURPOSE:** <br />
-The purpose of this project is to analyze a data set about firearm purchases, and discovered a steady pattern. <br />
+The purpose of this project is to analyze a data set about firearm purchases, and discovered a steady pattern between administrations and the rise in firearm purchases. <br />

 **FILE EXPLANATIONS:** <br />
 * firearmsData.csv - data file <br />